How to Create Home Directory for Existing User in Linux

 $ sudo mkhomedir_helper bob

-The previous command creates a home directory named "/home/bob" and user settings files.
+The command creates a home directory named "/home/bob" and copies default files.

 $ ls -al /home/bob